 9. Madness is generally less serious when the insane person is laughing, than when he is overly grave and somber.

 10. The most controversial part of Celsus’s recommendations involve the administration of “tortures.”
 He advises that the insane person can sometimes be treated by starvation, physical restraints, and “flogging.”
 The idea here was to shock the insane person’s body and mind and force him to take new mental directions.
 Celsus says, “It is good to be suddenly terrified and completely scared; so is anything that powerfully excites the mind.”
 When the mind is suddenly “snapped out” of one state, new possibilities open up.
 Terror, in other words, works well.

 11. Depressed or insane people should also be made to exercise vigorously.
 This also causes the spirit to become animated.

-All in all, these remedies are actually not that bad.
+All in all, these remedies were probably the best that science could offer at the time.
 Of course pharmaceutical science since Celsus’s day has advanced.
 But we must remember that in his era, the only medicines that were available were the ones that could be found naturally in plants, or extracted from animals or minerals.

-Learn more about controlling your thinking and conduct in On Duties.
+Learn more about this and other related topics in my translation of On Duties.